sonr-io/.github/ISSUE_TEMPLATE/1-bug-report.md

-# 🐛 Bug report
+---
+name: "\U0001F41B Bug report"
-## Create a report to help us improve
+about: Create a report to help us improve

+---

 <!--
 Thank you for reporting a possible bug in Sonr